-If you suffer from frequent foot pain, it can feel like you are being punished with every step you take.
-We know how unbearable and challenging it can be to experience sharp pain in your feet and that you want relief from pain as soon as possible.
-You may be wondering how to relieve foot pain and what the top tips for proper foot care are.
-It can be daunting to dig through all of the information available about foot care and foot treatments to find what will work for you, which is why we’ve done the work for you so we can help connect you with the information you need to keep your feet pain-free.
-Keep reading for foot care tips to help relieve foot pain and prevent it from coming back.
+It can be daunting to dig through all of the information available about foot care and learn how to reduce foot pain.
+That’s why we’ve done the work for you so we can help connect you with the information you need to keep your feet pain-free.
+Keep reading for foot care tips to help relieve foot pain and to learn how to help sore feet.
 At Vionic, we know that comfort isn’t a luxury, it’s a necessity and we are here to make sure you can find basic solutions to a persistent problem.
 Read below for our top tips and shoes for heel pain.

 Foot Pain: The Most Common Culprits

-Before we dive into how to manage your foot pain or injury, first let’s review what’s going on in your aching feet that could potentially be the source of your pain.
+Before we dive into how to manage your chronic foot pain or injury, first let’s review what’s going on in your aching feet that could potentially be the source of your pain.
 It’s vital to identify what is causing your foot pain in order to treat it and manage your pain accordingly.
-We recommend meeting with a licensed podiatrist to discuss what’s going on in your feet and what the source of your pain is.
+We recommend meeting with a licensed podiatrist to discuss what’s going on in your feet and what the source of your severe pain is.
 To help give you a baseline understanding of the culprits of foot pain, we’ve outlined a handful of the most common foot conditions below.

 - Achilles Tendonitis: One culprit of foot pain can be Achilles tendonitis, which develops when the Achilles tendon is overused.
 The Achilles tendon is the band of tissue that runs down the back of the lower leg and connects your calf muscles to your heel bone.
 Typically, Achilles tendonitis will feel like an ache at the back of your leg or above your heel after engaging in physical activity.
 The pain may increase in severity after prolonged exercise.
 Achilles tendonitis can also manifest in the form of stiffness and/or tenderness, particularly in the morning before you have had any activity.

-- Metatarsalgia: Metatarsalgia is a condition in which the balls of your foot becomes inflamed and painful.
-What causes this to happen?
+- Metatarsalgia: Metatarsalgia is a condition in which the balls of your foot become inflamed and painful.
+What causes this foot condition to happen?
 A number of different factors can cause metatarsalgia, such as having shoes that are ill-fitting (too tight or too loose) or having a foot deformity.
 Symptoms of metatarsalgia can include sharp, aching, or burning pain in the ball of your foot, pain that is exacerbated when you stand, run, or walk, and/or numbness or tingling in your toes.

-- These small tears are what cause the plantar fascia to become inflamed and subsequently to cause you pain and discomfort.
+- These small tears are what cause the plantar fascia to become inflamed and subsequently to cause you chronic pain and discomfort.
 If this stretching and tearing continue over time, the irritation and pain you are experiencing could worsen.
 Check out our boots for plantar fasciitis if you’re looking for comfortable shoes to treat this condition.

 - Stress Fractures: Did you know that stress fractures are actually tiny cracks in the bone?
 These tiny cracks result due to repetitive force and are often caused by overuse, such as from running long distances or jumping up and down repeatedly.
 If you suffer from osteoporosis, you could be at a higher risk for developing stress fractures due to the bone being weakened.
-A stress fracture is common in the bones of the feet and can result in tenderness and pain.
+A stress fracture is common in the bones of the feet and can result in tenderness and chronic foot pain.
 Having ill-fitting and unsupportive footwear can increase the risk of developing stress fractures.
 If physical activity continues once you have developed stress fractures, you could exacerbate the condition and associated pain.

 Now that you know some of the most common sources of foot pain, we want to walk you through our tips to keep your feet pain-free, step by step.